archesproject/arches-roadmap/README.md

     - domain
     - domain-list

-### 8.1 - Supported Applications
-- Arches Lingo, beta version released September 2025.
-Final 1.0 to be released March 2026
-- Arches Workflows, 1.0 to be released March 2026

 ### 9.0 - Release date: Sept 15, 2027
 - Full migration to Vue
 - Removal of the RDM